alisharifara/pandas-tactics/README.md

 18. Rename DataFrame column names
 19. Check if a column exists in DataFrame
 20. Read specific columns of csv file
+21. Drop dataframe column(s) using name or index